-The proposed duties of the Commission will be as follows:
+The duties of the Commission will be as follows:

-- a) Attend, participate and actively engage in commission meetings. - b) Keep informed and be familiar with the function, progress, and development of citywide matters related to youth. - c) Attend workshops, seminars, conferences, and trainings that further the Commission's leadership capabilities and skills. - d) Conduct meetings in similar fashion to other Commissions and Boards by the City, which follow Robert's Rules of Order and are governed by the Brown Act. - e) Report activities, issues, trends, and concerns to the City Council and City Commissions reflecting Pomona's youth.
+- a) Attend, participate and actively engage in commission meetings. - b) Keep informed and be familiarized with the function, progress, and development of citywide matters. - c) Attend workshops, seminars, conferences, and trainings that further the Commission's leadership capabilities and skills. - d) Conduct meetings in similar fashion to other Commissions and Boards by the City, which follow Robert's Rules of Order and are governed by the Brown Act. - e) Report activities, issues, trends, and concerns to the City Council and City Commissions reflecting Pomona's youth.

-COUNCIL PRIORITIES & GOALS: This item supports the 2019-2020 City Council Priority 1: Fiscal and Operational Responsibility - Goal D: Support City Commissions and ensure alignment between City Council goals and Commission activities.
+COUNCIL PRIORITIES & GOALS: This item supports the 2019-2020 City Council Priority 1: Fiscal and Operational Responsibility - Goal D: Support City Commissions and ensure alignment between City Council goals and Commission activities and;

-This item supports the 2019 - 2020 City Council Priority 3: Safe and Clean Community - Goal M: Improve safety and cleanliness at parks and public spaces - Step 3: Increase the level of senior, family and youth activities within the parks and community centers in an effort to decrease the level of negative activities that occur by July 2020.
+Priority 3: Safe and Clean Community - Goal M: Improve safety and cleanliness at parks and public spaces - Step 3: Increase the level of senior, family and youth activities within the parks and community centers in an effort to decrease the level of negative activities that occur by July 2020.

-Down and I have Prepared by:
+Prepared by:

 Monica Belloso

+Technical Specialist II

-First Reading of Ordinance No. 4274 Establishing a Youth Commission Page 5 of 5 - November 18, 2019
+First Reading Ordinance Establishing a Youth Commission Page 5 of 5 - November 18, 2019